jsdelivr/jsdelivr/Privacy Policy - jsdelivr.net.md

 to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

-Prospect One will also retain Usage Data for internal analysis purposes.
+Prospect One will also retain non-aggragated Usage Data for internal analysis purposes.
-Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.
+Non-aggragated Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.

+Aggregated Usage Data does not contain any information assosiated with any single request or user and is stored indefinitely.
+This data is publicly accessible via our API https://github.com/jsdelivr/data.jsdelivr.com#get-package-usage-stats

 ## Transfer Of Data